 - Dialkyl Quaternaries (dialkyl dimethyl ammonium salts, imidazolium quaternary)

 Biodegradability should lead to non-toxic products.
 I wonder if biodegradability leads to toxic products in any case?
-Does it?
-It should break down into simplest forms, right?
+Does it break down into simplest forms like carbon dioxide and water?